Skip to main content

 Just set an environment variable DEBUG=pw:* or DEBUG=pw:server

-DEBUG=pw:* npx playwright launch-server --browser chromium
+DEBUG=pw:* npx playwright run-server --browser chromium

 See the official documentation for details.